ArvyKR/ASL-Pytorch/README.md

 4- train the last blocks of the network along with the classifier we defined.
 5- test the model we trained.

-This notebook uses python 3.6 + GPU environment which allow us to do the whole process and train complex model in the same place which is a notebook in Watson studio.
+This notebook uses python 3.6 + GPU environment which allow us to do the whole process and train complex model in the same place which is a notebook in WatsonX.
-Learn more about available environments <a href="https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/gpu-environments.html"> Watson Studio environments.</a>
+Learn more about available environments <a href="https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/gpu-environments.html"> WatsonX environments.</a>